Understand the Solar Warranty

 3) In year 25, what percentage of the initial wattage rating will the panel be producing?

-Deciding what type of inverter will be installed with your system is important, and just as important is understanding the warranty for your choice.
+Choosing the type of inverter to install in your system is important, and equally important is understanding the warranty for your choice.
 Most traditional string inverters come with 12-year warranties.

 The two companies Solar Topps works with often are Solar Edge and Enphase.
 Enphase offers a standard warranty of 25-years.
 Whereas SolarEdge offers a standard 12-year warranty on their inverters and a 25-year coverage on its power optimizers.
 It is important to note that these warranties only apply to the buyer who has purchased the products from an authorized SolarEdge seller.

 As energy storage devices become more prominent, it’s important to understand their warranty terms.
 Most batteries come with a standard 10-year warranty which reflects a “start to end” date on the battery, determined by a set number of discharge cycles.
-Like the Performance Warranty for Panels mentioned above, Batteries come with a Capacity Retention Warranty, which measures the ability of a battery to retain stored energy while it is not being used.
+Similar to the Performance Warranty for Panels mentioned above, Batteries come with a Capacity Retention Warranty.
+This warranty measures how well a battery retains stored energy when not in use.

 Which is why we proudly partner with companies who offer warranties for products, performance, and labor.
 Brands like REC and Enphase offer some of the best warranties in the market.
 The best way to truly invest in your solar panel system is to make sure you are covered years after your installation.